numpy/numpydoc/doc/format.rst

   y : float
       Description of attribute `y`.

-When referring to an attribute in the description field or elsewhere within the same class docstring, enclose its name in single backticks.
+When referring to an attribute anywhere within the docstring, enclose its name in single backticks.
 Attributes that are properties and have their own docstrings can be simply listed by name::